 Small Pocket (Phone Pocket) – finished size is 6 ” tall 5″ wide

-How to make a DIY Messenger Bag
+How to make the Messenger Bag Pattern

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.